Make your personal information secure.

 There are other features to Lookout.
 For example, remote locking or safe browsing.
 However, those are part of the company’s subscription service.

-Though many people know McAfee for its suite of computer-based antivirus protections, it also offers an equally powerful shield for mobile devices.
+Though many people know McAfee for its suite of computer-based antivirus protection, it also offers an equally powerful shield for mobile devices.

 If a user loses their phone, McAfee WaveSecure pinpoints its location even with GPS deactivated.
 Furthermore, it calculates several locations in the vicinity as plot points.
 This helps narrow down the device’s location.